 This article tells you all you need to know about celeriac, including its nutrition, benefits and uses.

 Celeriac is a root vegetable closely related to celery, parsley and parsnips.
-However, the edible part — called the hypocotyl — is in the stem of the plant below the leaves and above the root.

 Its scientific name is Apium graveolens var. rapaceum, and it’s also known as turnip-rooted celery, knob celery or celery root.